Therapeutic techniques are excellent. Theory is so so.

-Dr. Claire Weekes, an Australian medical health practitioner who lived between 1903 and 1990, had some revolutionary ideas about anxiety that are still noted today for being ahead of their time.
+Dr. Claire Weekes, an Australian psychiatrist who lived between 1903 and 1990, had some revolutionary ideas about anxiety that are still noted today for being ahead of their time.
 The books she wrote on the nature of anxiety, which also included the details of the simple exercises she used to treat both her patients’ anxiety and her own, are still sold today.

 This article will provide an overview of the theory and some of the exercises outlined by Dr. Claire Weekes.

-Dr. Claire Weekes distrusted the methods of psychoanalysis being used during her lifetime, and looked for simpler explanations for anxiety that did not involve sifting through childhood to latch onto (or in some cases, imagine or create) any event that could be blamed for the disorder and then focusing all one’s attention on changing beliefs and feelings surrounding that event, when the event might not even have to do with the disorder.
+Dr. Claire Weekes distrusted the methods of psychoanalysis being used during her lifetime.
+She wanted simpler explanations for anxiety that did not involve sifting through childhood to latch onto (or in some cases, imagine or create) any event that could be blamed for the disorder.
+She also wanted a treatment that did not involve focusing all one’s attention on changing beliefs and feelings surrounding that event, when the event might not even have to do with the disorder.

 Claire Weekes wrote 5 books over the course of her lifetime.

 - Simple Effective Treatment of Agoraphobia (1976)